Cryptocurrency vs Fiat Explained

 How Does Fiat Differ from Crypto?

-The next question you’re probably asking is “what is fiat money?” – this is much easier to understand than crypto, as fiat money is essentially government-issued currencies that have no intrinsic value.
+The next question you’re probably asking is “what is fiat money?” – this is much easier to understand as fiat money is essentially government-issued currencies that have no intrinsic value.
 This means that their value is not tied to a valuable commodity such as a precious metal like gold or silver.
 In general, the value of a fiat currency is determined by its acceptance across the globe and can usually be divisible by 100, which is the lowest amount of the currency that you are able to own.
 Examples of this are the penny, which is 1/100th of a Great British Pound, or one cent, which is 1/100th of the US Dollar.

 The Future of Fiat: Could Crypto Replace It?